You can use any fruit you fancy to make these Vegan Fruit Custard Crumbles. But I chose Plums and Raspberries and they were oh so good!

 Please remember, when serving to children, that fruit can get very hot when heated because of the natural sugar in it.
-That’s why I suggest reducing the heating time for children.
 Therefore, serving with the custard cold may be the better option.

 In addition, if you can bear it, these portions in individual pots are quite large making them big enough to share!